 The patients were judged to have stayed off cigarettes if they reported they had smoked fewer than five cigarettes per month during the year after they stopped taking the pills.

-When the researchers just looked at whether the volunteers were not smoking, the rate was 13.2% with cytisine treatment compared to 7.3% among placebo patients.
+When the researchers just looked at whether the volunteers were not smoking, the rate was 13.2% with cytosine treatment compared to 7.3% among placebo patients.

 The risks of death, hospitalisation and other serious side effects were small and comparable in the two groups.
-However, complaints of upset stomach, dry mouth and nausea were more common.
-A comparable number of people in both groups discontinued treatment.
+However, complaints of upset stomach, stomach ache, dry mouth and nausea were more common.
+Nonetheless, a similar number of people in both groups discontinued treatment.

-West and Glynn said taking cytisine for more than four weeks might be even more effective.
+West and Glynn said taking cytosine for more than four weeks might be even more effective.

 "We used a dosing schedule over four weeks that is licensed in Poland which, nowadays, would be considered very short," said West.
-"So the question is whether moving on to see if you can get better success with 12 weeks, or with the addition of behavioural support, which we know adds quite a bit to the overall effectiveness," he said.
+"So the question is whether moving on to see if you can get better success with 12 weeks, or with the addition of behavioural support, which we know adds quite a bit to the overall effectiveness."

-"But this is a very useful starting point."
+"But this," he said, "is a very useful starting point."